Advanced Attribute Binding)

 Aurelia, by default, will automatically bind properties to attributes using the native binding syntax.
 This is accomplished by using a mapping function that converts an aurelia property into a native html attribute.
 See the attribute mapper for an example of how this is done.

-Attributes are turned into camel-case equivalent properties by default if there's no mapping specified, so for example, some-fake-attribute.bind="prop"
+Attributes are turned into camel-case equivalent properties by default if there's no mapping specified, so for example, some-fake-attribute.bind="prop" will set someFakeAttribute on the element properties to the value of prop.

 In some cases though, not all properties will be mapped automatically to attributes.
 In these cases, you have several options.